Frequently Asked Questions

 Do we get to talk to industry professionals while in the program?

-Yes, in both courses and at special events.
+Yes, both in class and at special events.

-San Francisco offers us a wealth of comics industry professionals to invite to classes during the summer session.
+The San Francisco Bay Area is one of the greatest centers in the world for comics art.
+It offers us a wealth of comics industry professionals to invite to classes during the Summer session and for special events during the Fall and Spring.

 Can I maintain my job while completing the program?